 Tip number 4: Start small.

 Start with recipes that are simple, have few ingredients and don’t require any fancy cooking skills or tools.
 Nobody wants to continue doing something that is too time intensive and doesn’t feel rewarding.
 The more cooking you do the easier it will get.
+One sheet pan recipes are a great and easy way to starts.
+Simply add some meat or fish to a baking sheet, and chop up your favorite veggies.
+Add some olive oil, season, and pop in the oven for about 20 minutes.

 Tip number 5: Entertain yourself.